 These drugs (for example, bupivacaine) are given, either near the incision or through a small tube in your back, to block the nerves that transmit pain signals.

-Repeated injections are needed to maintain pain relief.
+Risks: Repeated injections are needed to maintain pain relief.
 An overdose of local anesthetic can have serious consequences.
-Average doses may cause some patients to have weakness in their legs or
+Average doses may cause some patients to have weakness in their legs or dizziness.

 Non-Drug Pain Relief Methods

-There are also some “ non-medicine” ways to help reduce pain.
+There are also some “non-pharmaceutical” ways to help reduce pain.

 - Relaxation exercises: Slow, deep breathing or muscle tightening & relaxing